Skip to main content

 PRODhttps://api.getpara.com/sessions/verify

-The verification response will contain the authentication type and identifier:
+The verification response will contain the authentication type, identifier, and optionally the OAuth method used:

 {